AxaFrance/SlimFaas/README.md

 - Synchronous HTTP calls
 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
-- Synchronous Publish/Subscribe events via HTTP calls to every replicas via HTTP  without any use of specific drivers/libraries (**Couple you application with SlimFaas**)
+- Synchronous Publish/Subscribe internal events via HTTP calls to every replicas via HTTP  without any use of specific drivers/libraries (**Couple you application with SlimFaas**)
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
 - Private and Public functions
   - Private functions can be accessed only by internal namespace http call from pods